Hojaega-pk/hojaega-backend/API_DOCUMENTATION.md

 ### 13. Create Consumer
 POST `/api/consumer-create`

-Create a new consumer with name, city, and 6-digit PIN.
+Create a new consumer with name, city, contact number, and 4-digit PIN.

 **Purpose**: Register new consumers who can use the platform to find service providers.